He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 HISTORY CATCHES UP

-Trump’s entry into the Republican presidential primary in June 2015 began with a speech audaciously promising to end Islamic terrorism and decrying illegal immigration.
+Trump’s entry into the Republican presidential primary in June 2015 began with a speech audaciously promising to end Islamist terrorism and decrying illegal immigration.
 Trump said that Mexican immigrants were “bringing drugs.
 They're bringing crime.
 They're rapists.”

-Trump’s call for a “total and complete shutdown of Muslims entering the United States” and his proposal to build a wall to deter Latino immigrants appealed to the organizations Regnery had been funding — and to a broader audience of whites unsettled by America’s changing demographics and by the first black president.
+Trump’s call for a “total and complete shutdown of Muslims entering the United States” and his proposal to build a wall to deter Latino immigrants appealed to the organizations Regnery had been funding — and to a broader audience of white people unsettled by America’s changing demographics and by the first black president.

 White nationalists such as Taylor made robocalls for Trump before the Iowa caucuses.
 “We don't need Muslims,” Taylor said in the recorded message.
 “We need smart, well-educated white people who will assimilate to our culture.”
 Despite the significant media attention that message attracted, neither Trump nor his campaign did anything to repudiate it.